data-apis/scipy-2023-presentation/paper.rst

 underpin the Python data ecosystem.

-This fragmentation comes with significant costs, from reinvention and implementation of arrays and associated APIs to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
+This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated APIs to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
 Too often, the APIs of each library are largely similar, but each have enough